 The Different Types Of Indian Stone Flags

 No two gardens are the same, and we completely understand that.
 This is why we offer a wide range of Indian stone patio options in a range of colours and styles.
 When planning your outdoor area, you have the choice of our most popular colours.
-These include Raj Green, Kandla Grey and Fossil Mint.
+These include Raj Green sandstone, Kandla Grey sandstone and Fossil Mint sandstone.
 However, we also have some beautiful Indian stone slabs in black and shades of brown.
 We are confident that whatever the style of your garden, we will have the perfect fit for your garden paving.

 It’s not just the colours that vary in Indian stone flags.
 We have a wide selection of shapes and sizes too.
 If you are looking to create a simplistic stretcher bond design in your garden, we would recommend the slabs of a uniform shape and size.
 However, you can use big and bold sandstone garden tiles to stand out or opt for small sandstone patio pavers for a scattered approach.

 Of course, you can always mix colours and sizes and shapes of sandstone paving slabs to create a unique, fun and attractive pattern in your garden.
 The choices are endless, and the choice is yours.